Cutter

 The full review

-This Unscented Dry aerosol uses 10% DEET and lands in recommended-with-caveats territory.
-Safety is excellent and all 4 audited claims hold up, but the lower concentration yields a modest 3 to 4 hours of complete mosquito protection and 2 to 3 against ticks.
-The evidence read is dialed back to reflect that the dose sits below DEET's most-studied effective range, and transparency is limited by the undisclosed inert list.
-The appeal here is feel rather than duration: the dry, powder-like finish and lack of fragrance make it pleasant to wear, though you will reapply more often than with a higher-strength spray.
+This unscented, dry-finish aerosol uses 10% DEET and lands a recommended verdict.
+Skin safety is excellent and all 4 audited claims rate strong, with a moderate 3 to 4 hours of complete mosquito protection and a longer 4 to 6 hours against ticks.
+The evidence read is dialed back to reflect that the dose sits below DEET's most-studied range, and transparency is limited by the undisclosed inert list.
+The appeal here is feel rather than duration: the powder-like finish and lack of fragrance make it pleasant to wear, though you will reapply more often on the mosquito front than with a higher-strength spray.

 Scorecard